SDaron/ofxstatement-be-newb/README.rst

 This project provides a newB (Belgian cooperative bank) plugin for ofxstatement. https://www.newb.coop

+You need to export your CSV file using point as decimal character and ';' as separator.

 `ofxstatement`_ is a tool to convert proprietary bank statement to OFX format, suitable for importing to GnuCash or Tryton.
 Plugin for ofxstatement parses a particular proprietary bank statement format and produces common data